Bad Girls Bible

 First things first.
 Figure out what hurts.
 Is it an internal pain (vaginal)?
 Or do your vagina lips, clitoris or other external part that makes up your vulva hurt?
 This distinction can make it easier to troubleshoot and talk to your doctor if it comes to that.

-Orgasm troubles?
-If you are currently struggling to orgasm during sex or masturbation, then you may want to learn about the Easy Orgasm Solution.
-It will teach you how to have multiple vaginal and full body orgasms during sex and masturbation.
-It works even if you currently struggle to orgasm during sex or when masturbating.
+Side note: If you currently struggle to orgasm, then you may want to learn about the Easy Orgasm Solution.
+It will teach you how to orgasm easily and reliably.
+It works even if you find it challenging to orgasm during sex or when masturbating.
 You can find out more here.

 In the meantime, keep that calmness and use of logic as you try to determine why you have a sore vagina after sex.
 Determine which of the five causes of soreness after sex might be your culprit and read up on treatment to feel your best as soon as possible.